ray-project/ray/doc/source/tune/guides/plot_tune-distributed.rst

 You should see Tune eventually continue the trials on a different worker node.
 See the :ref:`Fault Tolerance <tune-fault-tol>` section for more details.

-You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, persisting results in case you want to start and stop your cluster automatically.
+You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, allowing you to persist results in case you want to start and stop your cluster automatically.

 .. _tune-distributed-common: